barimale/data-stream-train-machine-learning-api/README.md

 https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-mongo-app?view=aspnetcore-9.0&tabs=visual-studio

 # Ideas
-Reduce amount of epochs based on maximal execution time of the api call.
+Reduce amount of epochs based on maximal retention time of the api call.
-Reduce amount of steps based on maximal execution time of the api call.
+Reduce amount of steps based on maximal retention time of the api call.
 Rewrite the POC by using rabbitMQ.
 Monitor the queue.
 Use adam optimizer.
 Use RNN or CNN or graph to be able to handle vary length of the input layer.